 What is hope?
 In 1861, Emily Dickinson composed the most enduring definition: hope is the “thing with feathers that perches in the soul.”
 Over a century and a half later, Anne Lamott wrote hope was the belief that even in the desert you could still find “life, wildflowers, fossils, sources of water.”
 For poet of politics Rebecca Solnit, hope exists at the crossroads of “might” and “might not.”
 We might repair our broken republic; we might eliminate small-mindedness and bigotry; we might recover our lost democratic ideals.
 However, hope is pragmatic enough to know possibilities are not certainties.
 Though we might break the oppressive silence surrounding sexual assault, though we might pass stricter gun control laws and finally put a stop to senseless mass shootings, we might not.
 Whether or not we do depends on us.

 Our ability to redirect the course of history is what Solnit explores in her consciousness-raising 2018 essay collection Call Them By Their True Names.
-A catalog of our era’s most urgent catastrophes and crises, Call Them By Their True Names is wide-ranging, covering topics as diverse as the impotence of anger, the importance of using language to preserve truth rather than disseminate fabrications and falsehoods, and the responsibility of journalists to challenge the status quo and rewrite the world’s broken stories.
+Required reading for anyone concerned about the state of American democracy, Call Them By Their True Names is wide-ranging, covering topics as diverse as the impotence of anger, the importance of using language to preserve truth rather than disseminate fabrications and falsehoods, and the responsibility of journalists to challenge the status quo and rewrite the world’s broken stories.
 Though today -isms threaten to topple our very democracy, Solnit never resigns to despair.
 Despite Donald Trump and the alt right, despite fake news and distorted facts, despite melting ice caps and the impending threat of global warming, Solnit remains hopeful; indeed, hope is the bedrock of all her writing.